 Ultrasurf works differently from your typical VPN.

-Instead of providing an interface from where you can connect to a pre-defined list of servers located across the world, Ultrasurf instead configures your browser so that HTTPS traffic is routed and encrypted through their servers.
+Instead of providing an interface from where you can connect to a pre-defined list of servers located across the world, Ultrasurf instead configures your browser so that HTTPS traffic is routed and encrypted through their servers without your choice.

 You do not get to choose where to connect.
 Ultrasurf chooses for you.